NiyiOsinowo/Optimal-Control/README.md

 ## The Objective

-The objective of this project is to determine the most effective optimal control method for each system
+The objective of this project is to implement an optimal control strategy for different classes of optimal control problems

 # Table of Contents